 - Books Read Aloud for Kids has the Little Miss and Mr. Men books, and many other books for small children.

 • Stream GoNoodle which has fun exercise, dance, yoga, stretching, calming, mindfulness and other videos for kids (also on YouTube).
-Lots of the videos are meant to get kids moving while having fun, and others help them feel calm and not so stressed.
+Lots of the videos get kids moving while having fun, while others are meant to help them feel calm and not so stressed.

 • More sites with ideas:

 - 101+ Ideas to keep busy, at Forbes.

 - NASA at Home has virtual tours, e-books, activities, crafts and lots of learning resources for K-12.

 - Physics Central has free educational physics coloring books and physics comic books.